To1iK/ImgPrint/README.md

 - Configure program options in a separate file
 - Specify options through the command line
 - Combine options from file and command line

+### Version 1.1 provides the following features:
+- Save the log to a file
+- Set the paper size based on the image size
+- Delete printed images and accompanying xml files
+- Save converted files